Developmental Brain Disorders Laboratory

 Identify the molecular causes of developmental cerebellar disorders with cognitive defects

 Cerebellar defects are well known to cause imbalance and poor coordination.
 However, over the last decade, clinical and neuropsychological investigations highlighted the important role of the cerebellum in the acquisition of higher-order cognitive and affective skills.
 A better understanding of human cerebellum development should help to understand its role in cognition.
-We currently use exome sequencing in patients from Necker hospital or from the Middle East to identify new genes involved in these disorders and we study the effect of the identified variants using cell, fish or mouse models.
+We currently use mostly genome sequencing in patients from Necker hospital or from the Middle East to identify new genes involved in these disorders and we study the effect of the identified variants using cell and fish models.

 To better understand how early hindbrain developmental defect could be involved in DBD, we will characterize the disruption of the transcriptional program caused by mutations in early expressed hindbrain transcriptional factors.
-Finally, we will better characterize the cohort of patients with early-onset cerebellar atrophy, (including CACNA1G mutation), a group of patients for whom treatment .
+Finally, we will better characterize the cohort of patients with early-onset cerebellar atrophy, (including CACNA1G mutation), a group of patients for whom there is a potential treatment.

 - Demonstration that gain of function mutations in the CACNA1G calcium channel gene cause a new encephalopathy with therapeutic perspectives (doi: 10.1093/brain/awy145).